Tor missile system: Tor-M2KM

-The Tor-M2KM is a self-contained fighting module version of the system that can be mounted in various locations.
+The Tor-M2 km is a self-contained fighting module version of the system that can be mounted in various locations.
 In October 2016, it was loaded onto the helipad of the Admiral Grigorovich frigate by means of an ordinary wharf crane and fixed in position with steel chains to fire at simulated cruise missiles while the ship was underway.
 This could give advanced SAM capabilities to vessels without the capacity to install the larger and heavier Kinzhal system; it can also be mounted on a truck, building roof, or any horizontal surface at least 2.5 m wide and 7.1 m long.
 The module weighs 15 tons and contains all equipment needed to operate without any external support.
 It can go from standby to full alert in 3 minutes and acquire 144 air targets while simultaneously tracking the 20 most dangerous ones marked for priority by the two-man crew.
 The Tor-M2 km missiles have a range of 15 km.
 In June 2022, it was installed on the helipad of the Vasily Bykov patrol boat.
 The system uses the new 9M331M surface-to-air missiles.
+According to a Russian source, the system is being installed as of November 2023 on large landing ships of the Black Sea Fleet.

 Tor-M2DT

 The system is especially designed to be used for Arctic region at temperatures up to −50 degrees °C based on the chassis of the DT-30PM tracked all-terrain vehicle and is capable of detecting over 40 air targets, especially high-precision weapons, and to track and engage up to four of them simultaneously at a range of up to 12 km and altitudes up to 10 km with its 16 missiles even on the move.
 Its creation was completed in 2018 and the first delivery of 12 systems was held in November of the same year.
-It was deployed in Ukraine in December 2022, with at least one system being destroyed by Ukrainian artillery using M982 Excalibur shells on 3 February 2023 along with a DT-30.
+It was deployed in Ukraine in December 2022, with at least two systems being destroyed by Ukrainian artillery using M982 Excalibur shells by 3 February 2023 along with a DT-30.